-Internal folding French doors can also be used in modern homes to keep rooms separate but still in-keeping with its open plan design.
+Internal folding French doors can also be used in modern homes to keep rooms separate but still in keeping with its open-plan design.

 What Are the Benefits of Internal Folding French Doors?

 The main benefit of an internal folding French door is the way you can separate and open up spaces effortlessly.
-By design, folding French doors allow you to open both doors 180-degrees from its centre point.
+By design, folding French doors allow you to open both doors 180-degrees from their centre point.
 As the doors sit flush against the wall, you can massively open up your interior space – and keep it that way the majority of the time if you wish!